OnPanic/OnPanic.github.io/README.md

 - Delete my private data:

     Work still in progress but you can take a look to the source code [here](https://github.com/OnPanic/DeleteFiles) or [download a pre-release APK](https://github.com/OnPanic/DeleteFiles/releases)

+- Uninstall apps:

+    Work still in progress but you can take a look to the source code [here](https://github.com/OnPanic/UninstallApps) or [download a pre-release APK](https://github.com/OnPanic/UninstallApps/releases)

 ### Panic Ripple: The middleware project (...work not yet started)